abbioinfo/CyAnno/README.txt

 Saving session and reusing the models
 ----------------------------------------
-Once CyAnno is trained successfully, the output directory ('outdir' argument) contains all the essential models and setting.
+Once CyAnno is trained successfully, the output directory ('outdir' argument) contains all the essential models and settings.
-To label a new set of FCS/CSV unlabelled live cells using the already saved models (to save time), simply edit the CyAnno.py and create a new Unlabelled data (argument: 'unlabelledDataset') and set the path of session directory ('loadSession' argument) as directory having the saved session (i.e. models_ and others_ directory).
+To label a new set of FCS/CSV unlabeled live cells using the already saved models, simply edit the CyAnno.py and create a new Unlabeled data (argument: 'unlabelledDataset') and set the path of session directory ('loadSession' argument) as directory having the saved session (i.e. models_ and others_ directory).

-Warning: Make sure to backup all the *_labeld_expr.csv files in session directory, before reusing the session.
+Warning: Make sure to backup all the *_labelled_expr.csv files in the session directory, before reusing the session, since they will be overwritten.